-If you’re looking for a fresh turkey instead of buying a frozen one at your local grocer, check out Applewood Farms.
-It has been a family business for over 50 years.
+If you're looking for a fresh turkey instead of buying a frozen one at your local grocer, check out Applewood Farms.
+It has been a family business for years.
 Turkeys are fed gourmet feed and are federally inspected.
 Pickup or delivery is available with options for delivery coast to coast.

 Kokomo Rescue Mission holds its annual Thanksgiving Day Banquet at Grace United Methodist Church fellowship hall.
-Many families have started a family tradition of volunteering to serve Thanksgiving dinner to those less fortunate.
+Many families have started a tradition of volunteering to serve Thanksgiving dinner to those less fortunate.
 The mission has been in operation in Kokomo since 1953.